AstreaTSS/PYTHIAWebsite/docs/legal/privacy_policy.md

 -   Server specific configuration settings.
 -   Information about Truth Bullets, including the content of the Truth Bullet, the channel it is meant to be sent in, the keyword/phrase that triggers it, and the triggering user.
+-   Information about Gacha Items, including the contents of each item and who owns the item.
+-   Information of a User's Gacha profile, including their currency amount and the items they own.

 #### Automatically Collected

 This data may be collected automatically by some Services.
 This data is used to facilitate critical functionality of Services, and are vital to its operation.

 -   Any data needed for standard operation of the Bot.
 This typically includes channel data and roles.
-  -   Notably, this includes messages and message content, but only in the context of the Bot's operation.
-This data is quickly processed and is not permanently stored.
+  -   Notably, this includes messages, message content, and members.
+However, this is only in the context of the Bot's operation - this data is quickly processed and is not permanently stored.

 ## Why We Collect Data